-Documentary For 1-10(a) Evidences • Calculation of the Energy Efficiency Index (EEI) using the predetermined daily usage pattern.
-Detail calculation including operation hours for the estimated energy load for each component in the building etc.: lighting, air conditioning system, pump, receptacle load. • Technical product information and related drawing on the energy efficient features.
-List of the assumption for the EEI calculation.
-For 1-10(b) · Landscape plan layout showing the vertical greenery provision and building elevation. • Calculation showing the extent of the vertical greenery provision over the east and west façade areas.
-For 1-10(c) • Extracts of the tender specification showing the provision of the proposed energy efficient features and the extent of implementation where applicable.
-Technical product information and related drawing on the energy efficient features used.
-Calculation of the percentage energy saving that could be reaped from the use of these features.
-References Worked For 1-10(a): Example (1) Determine the total annual building electricity consumption (TBEC) based 1-10 on the estimated electricity consumption and usage pattern in term of operation hours of all the major energy consumption systems and equipment (2) Compute the EEI of the building Background info: Assume a proposed development with GFA excluding car park of86000 m, operational hours per week is 55 hours at 100% occupancy rate.
+- Calculation of the Building Energy Intensity (BUI) using the predetermined daily usage pattern. - Detail calculation including operation hours for the estimated energy load for each component in the building etc.: lighting, air conditioning system, pump, receptacle load. - Technical product information and related drawing on the energy efficient features. - List of the assumption for the BEI calculation.

+- Landscape plan layout showing the vertical greenery provision and building elevation. - Calculation showing the extent of the vertical greenery provision over the east and west façade areas.

+Electrical schematic drawings which show the location of the sub-meter on the main switchboard and on the small switchboard for each service of ≥ 100 kVA (TCL).

+- Extracts of the tender specification showing the provision of the proposed energy efficient features and the extent of implementation where applicable. - Technical product information and related drawing on the energy efficient features used. - Calculation of the percentage energy saving that could be reaped from the use of these features.

+rences

+For 1-10(a):

+- (1) Determine the total annual building electricity consumption (TBEC) based on the estimated electricity consumption and usage pattern in term of operation hours of all the major energy consumption systems and equipment - (2) Computation of the BEI of the building

+Background info:

+Assume a proposed development with GFA excluding car park of 86000 m2, operational hours per week is 55 hours at 100% occupancy rate.
 No data centre in the building.

-Table 1-10.1: Total Building Electricity Consumption per year
+Table 1-10.1 : Total Building Electricity Consumption per year

-System/Equipment Total Annual Building
+System/Equipment Total Annual Building Electricity Consumption (kWh)/year

-Electricity Consumption

-(kWh)/year

 Lighting (air-conditioned space) 3094380

 Lighting (non air-conditioned space) 236321

 Exterior Lighting 405800

 Air-conditioned Plant 7924425

 Air System Fans 632293

 Mechanical Ventilation Fans 207571

 Lifts 792966

 Escalators 45865

 Receptacle Equipment (16W/m2) 3936517

 Domestic Water Pump Systems 226088

 Hot Water Systems 93789

 Others -

 Total : 17596015

-\For tenant receptacle load, the nominal values shown in the following table can be adopted.
+^{}For tenant receptacle load, the nominal values shown in the following table can be adopted.

 Receptacle Loads Nominal Values

-Computer intensive offices 22 W/m2

-General office areas 16 W/m2
+General office areas 12 W/m2

 Large conference areas 11 W/m2

-Server/Computer rooms 540 W/m
+Server/Computer rooms 540 W/m2